mailhexu/bibcheck/README.md

 - Immediate reporting of issues after checking each entry
 - Preserves original entries (only fixes mismatches and adds missing fields)
 - Note: Entry and field order may be changed due to bibtexparser limitations
+- Informs users when entries have no DOI or arXiv identifiers

 ## Installation